realKarthikNair/Pop-Ubuntu-Issue-fixes/README.md

 # Pop-Ubuntu-Issue-fixes

-Documenting how I got through some stupid issues with Ubuntu and/or Pop with quotation to the sources (if available and necessary)
+Documenting how I got through some issues with Ubuntu and/or Pop with quotation to the sources (if available and necessary)

 **1. No "New Document" option in menu (when you right-click) of Gnome Files aka nautilus** <br>